 Nikki Juen is a designer, educator and artist interested in the spaces where these practices overlap.
-A graduate of RISD’s Graphic Design department, she is a lecturer and critic in Graphic Design as well as Foundation Studies.
-Juen is a founding and core faculty member of the MFA in Graphic Design program at Vermont College of Fine Arts.
+A graduate of RISD’s Graphic Design department, she is a founding and core faculty member of the MFA in Graphic Design program at Vermont College of Fine Arts.

 While working with students, she aims to continuously rethink graphic design and the role of design in the larger culture.
 Her studios and workshops focus on image creation through drawing and repetition and recognize learning as an act of cognition, rather than a transfer of information.
 She finds delight in applying these methods to both the precise pursuits of graphic design and toward broader applications of design thinking.